 I waited for his call.
-After about an hour passed I sent an e-mail to him to indicate my disappointment in yet another missed call by HP support.
+After about an hour passed, I sent an e-mail to him to indicate my disappointment in yet another missed call by HP support.
 He replied and apologized for not calling and asked if he could call back the following day, I agreed.
 More yadda, yadda … during that conversation and I asked him to send me in writing his offer on how to refund my money.
 A few days later I received his “offer” which contained one bad offer and one even worse than that.
 HP would refund part of my money, $930 of the $1,249 I paid for it because they had to prorate the refund to account for my “use” of the computer.
-The other offer was an HP gift card for $1,230 with which I could buy another HP product.
+The other offer was an HP gift card for $1,230, with which I could buy another HP product.

-I told Christian that making me pay for the faults in their computer was not fair at all and I had spent an inordinate amount of time dealing with not only the computer problems but also dealing with the customer support.
-Furthermore, prorating the value of anything requires an agreed upon expected-life of the item.
+I told Christian that making me pay for the faults in their computer was not fair at all, and I had spent an inordinate amount of time dealing with not only the computer problems but also dealing with the customer support.
+Furthermore, prorating the value of anything requires an agreed-upon expected-life of the item.
 Judging by the amount they deducted, 25%, they assumed a two-year or less life for this laptop.
 My laptops last a good deal longer than that, and perhaps it was telling how much HP trusted their equipment.
-I told him that I would get back to him with my decision and that neither of the offers was attractive to me.
+I told him that I would get back to him with my decision that neither of the offers was attractive to me.

 I Declined The Offer, Reserving My Rights For Legal Action

 On January 14, 2016, I wrote an e-mail to Christian and told him that HP’s practice of beating consumers to submission did not amount to customer service.
-By simply offering bad and even worse choices they rig the system to discourage the consumer from pursuing it further.
+By simply offering bad and even worse choices, they rig the system to discourage the consumer from pursuing it further.
 He called me the same day and I repeated to him that I would decline both offers but retain my rights to pursue legal action if I so chose.
 He repeated the false claim that “he was there to help me,” and I told him that he may only contact me if HP agreed to pay me the full amount to take the computer back, we parted ways.

-This is my second horrendous experience with HP and from now on I will erase it from my evoked set of products if I am in need of something, anything, they produce.
+This is my second horrendous experience with HP and from now on I will erase it from my evoked set of products if I need something, anything, they produce.
 I should have trusted my first experience.
 But, superficial reviewers who tend to write to get traffic to their Web sites rather than truly inform the consumer fooled me.
 Shame on them too.

 A Review Rejected, Surprise!

-In the meantime, I wrote a review on HP Web site about this product which they offer to anyone.
+In the meantime, I wrote a review on the HP Web site about this product which they offer to anyone.
 I read their guidelines and did not use any obscenities, mention any names, did not include any spam, or any links, I stuck to the problems I had with the computer.
 Yesterday, I heard from the review approval team that my review did not follow their guidelines and therefore could not be published.
 I replied and asked to see where I violated the guidelines, but I am not holding my breath to hear from them.
-They essentially want good reviews or reviews that talk about trivial problems.
+They essentially want good reviews, or reviews that talk about trivial problems.
 Obviously, they do not want to hear real-world problems.
 Furthermore, they don’t want real problems to be visible to potential buyers.